henrikwidlund/integration-philipshue/README.md

 # Philips Hue integration for Remote Two/3

-Unfolded Circle Remote integration driver for Philips Hue lights, supporting the Hue v2 API.
+Unfolded Circle Remote integration driver for Philips Hue lights, supporting the Hue API v2.
-Supported Hue Bridges are the Hue Bridge generation 2 and the Hue Bridge Pro.
+Supported bridges: Hue Bridge (Gen 2) and Hue Bridge Pro.

-This integration driver is included in the Unfolded Circle Remote firmware and does not need to be run as an external integration to control Hue lights.
-A standalone driver can be used for development or custom functionality.
+This integration is bundled with the Unfolded Circle Remote firmware and does not need to run as an external service for normal usage.
+A standalone mode is available for development or custom integrations.

-The integration implements the UC Remote [Integration-API](https://github.com/unfoldedcircle/core-api) which communicates with JSON messages over WebSocket.
+The integration implements the UC Remote [Integration API](https://github.com/unfoldedcircle/core-api), communicating via JSON messages over WebSocket.

 > [!IMPORTANT]
-> This driver is currently being rewritten using the Hue API v2 with event streaming.
+> This driver is currently being rewritten to fully leverage the Hue API v2 with event streaming.
 >
-> - The v1 Hue Bridge is no longer supported.
+> - Hue Bridge v1 is no longer supported.
-> - The new Hue Bridge Pro is supported with the v2 API.
+> - Hue Bridge Pro is supported via the v2 API.

 ## Hue v1 API migration

 Integration versions < v0.3.0 used the Hue v1 API.
-Version 0.3.0 switched to the Hue v2 API.
+Starting with v0.3.0, the integration uses the Hue v2 API.
-This Philips Hue integration using the Hue v1 API was included in the Remote Two/3 firmware versions up to v2.9.0.
+The v1-based integration was included in Remote Two/3 firmware up to version v2.9.0.

-- The old configuration file is automatically migrated if a connection to the Hue Bridge can be established.
+- Existing configurations are automatically migrated if a connection to the Hue Bridge can be established.
+  - On startup, the driver attempts to connect to the Hue Bridge for up to one minute to start the migration.
+  - If migration cannot start during startup, it will retry later when the Remote connects to the integration.
-  - No bridge re-authentication is required unless the authentication fails.
+  - Re-authentication is not required unless authentication fails.
-- Already configured lights using the old v1 identifiers are still working (short numeric identifiers).
+- Previously configured lights using v1 identifiers (short numeric IDs) will continue to work.
-  - New lights will be created with the v2 identifiers (UUID identifiers).
+  - Newly discovered lights will use v2 identifiers (UUIDs).
-  - It is recommended to reconfigure the lights to use the new format by removing them from the configured entities in the web-configurator.
-However, all UI-widgets and button mappings have to be re-created.
+  - It is recommended to migrate to v2 identifiers by removing and re-adding lights in the web configurator.
+    Note: this requires recreating associated UI widgets and button mappings.

 ## Standalone usage